We’ve all been there: sweltering in an apartment during the hottest part of July. Not cool.

 5. Open Your Windows

 In most climates, high temperatures begin to dissipate when the sun sets.
 When the sun heads toward the horizon, spring into action and open your windows — beginning with the windows on the upper level to encourage the departure of warm air that has collected near the ceiling.
-If your home features double-hung windows, slide the top portion of the window open a few inches for the same purpose, then raise the lower window section fully for greater circulation of the cool evening breeze if one exists.
+If your home features double-hung windows slide the top portion of the window open a few inches for the same purpose, then raise the lower window section fully for greater circulation of the cool evening breeze if one exists.

-The goal with opening your windows now after keeping your home sealed earlier is all about creating airflow when cooler air arrives.
+The goal of opening your windows now after keeping your home sealed earlier is all about creating airflow when cooler air arrives.
 Once your windows are open, place fans on all of your windowsills, or as many windowsills as possible, and aim the air streams outward.
 This technique releases more heat from your environment, bringing the temperature of your home down faster than turning the fans inward.
 Dampen spare sheets with cold water, then hang them over open windows and screen doors to cool incoming breezes even more.

 6. Keep Yourself Cool